 Investment Management.
 Our Investment Management business includes operations related to the management of the private equity funds, Institutional Asset Management, Wealth Management and other business activities.
-Revenue sources primarily include management fees, performance fees (including carried interest), fees earned from portfolio company fees and gains (or losses) on our investments.
+Revenue sources primarily include management fees, fees earned from portfolio companies, fiduciary and consulting fees, performance fees (including carried interest) and gains (or losses) on our investments.

-Management fees are generally a percentage of committed capital or invested capital at rates agreed with the investment funds we manage or with the individual client.
+Management fees from private equity operations are generally a percentage of committed capital or invested capital at rates agreed with the investment funds we manage or with the individual client.
+Management fees from EAM, EWM and PCB generally represent a percentage of assets under management.
+Fiduciary and consulting fees are a function of the size and complexity of each engagement and are individually negotiated.
 Performance fees are earned when specified benchmarks are exceeded.
 In certain circumstances, such fees are subject to "claw-back" provisions.
 Portfolio Company fees include monitoring, director and transaction fees associated with services provided to the portfolio companies of the private equity funds we manage.
 Gains and losses include both realized and unrealized gains and losses on principal investments, including those arising from our equity interest in investment partnerships.